asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

     action: receive
     channel:
       $ref: "#/channels/userSignedUp"
-    messages:
-      - $ref: "#/components/messages/userSignedUp"

 channels:
   userSignedUp:
     description: When the User Signs up
+    address: 'user_signedup'
+    messages:
+      userSignedUp:
+        $ref: "#/components/messages/userSignedUp"
 ```

 In the above snippet:

 - The `operation` object specifies onUserSignedUp operation.
 The `action` property suggests that the operation will be receiving the information.
-The `channel` property points to the channel where the operation occurs.
+The `channel` and `message` propertie points to the channel where the operation occurs and the message associated with the operation.

 - The `channels` object describes the userSignedUp event, where your API will be sending/receiving the information and the associated message definition.